ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 Consider this example: a dictionary entry contains the seven days of the week.
 To annotate a document, a human annotator assigns the entity type `DAY_OF_WEEK` to mentions of *Monday* and *Friday* in the text.
 Because the dictionary equates the seven days of the week, it helps ensure that a machine learning model correctly annotates occurrences of *Tuesday*, *Wednesday*, and the other days of the week in unseen documents at run time.
 In addition, equating these words also benefits information extraction in surrounding text.
 What the machine learning model learns from training examples about the texts near *Monday* and *Friday* gets applied to texts that the machine learning model sees near other days of the week because the dictionary states that these terms are equivalent for information-extraction purposes.

-> **Note:** You do not need to create a dictionary that contains days of the week information.
+You do not need to create a dictionary that contains days of the week information.
 Several general-purpose dictionaries like this are built in to the application.
 Other built-in dictionaries include countries, place names, number words, animals, plants, diseases, measurement words (such as *ounce* and *meter*), and salutation title words (such as *Mr.* and *Mrs.*).
 You cannot disable or edit built-in dictionaries.
+{: tip}

 Avoid adding entries that have multiple meanings.
 For example, in a domain about auto racing, it makes sense to include the term *bank*, which refers to a road feature, only if financial institutions are not frequently discussed in the text also.
 If both senses of the word occur often in the source documents, then it is best to leave it out of both types of dictionaries: the dictionary that is associated with road features, and the dictionary that is associated with financial institutions.